Ibn Arabi: Theoretical mysticism

-Ibn Arabi is considered a foundational figure in the development of the major schools of mystical thought within Islamic theology.
-He lived in a milieu marked by a strong spiritual atmosphere, shaped by widespread mystical and esoteric experiences.

-At the time, Islamic Andalusia was home to a variety of mystical movements, including those associated with figures such as Ibn Barrajan, Ibn Arif and Ibn Qasi.
-The social and spiritual atmosphere of the Islamic East—particularly in regions such as Iran, Syria, and Iraq—also influenced this milieu.
-Intellectual traditions such as Avicennism, Suhrawardi and Illuminationism and other philosophical schools shaped the broader context in which Ibn Arabi developed his thought.

-During his adolescence and early adulthood, Ibn Arabi was exposed to numerous mystical currents that informed his writings.
+Ibn Arabi is considered to be a foundational figure in the development of Islamic mysticism.
+During his adolescence and early adulthood, he was exposed to numerous mystical currents that informed his writings.
 In one of his works, he refers to nearly seventy teachers who influenced his spiritual development.
+Access to such a broad array of thought was enabled by the vibrant philosophical culture of Al-Andalus in the twelfth and thirteenth centuries, with a variety of mystical movements reflecting the influences of figures like Ibn Barrajan, Ibn Arif, Ibn Rushd, and Ibn Qasi.
+The social and spiritual atmosphere of the Islamic East also influenced this milieu, owing to philosophers and mystics such as Ibn Sina and Suhrawardi.

 Knowledge

 Ibn Arabi distinguished between three types of knowledge.
 The first is rational knowledge, derived from theoretical reasoning, which he considered fallible and subject to error.
 The second is dhawq (translated as "taste" or "delight"), a form of experiential knowledge that cannot be attained through rational reflection or expressed through logical argument.
 Examples include the knowledge of love, pleasure, or sexual experience.
-The third type is mystical or divine knowledge, which transcends the limits of reason.
+The third is mystical or divine knowledge, which transcends the limits of reason.
 Ibn Arabi believed this form of knowledge was granted to prophets and their spiritual heirs.
 He held that true knowledge—understood as knowledge of a thing in itself—belongs exclusively to God, rendering human definitions of knowledge ultimately inadequate.
-For Ibn Arabi, knowledge possesses a divine nature.
-He maintained that the ultimate reality, or the "Real Being," has eternal self-awareness and manifests as both singular and manifold—one essence known by many names.
+For Ibn Arabi, knowledge possessed a divine nature.
+He maintained that the ultimate reality, or the "Real Being," has eternal self-awareness and manifests as both singular and manifold: one essence known by many names.

 Imagination

-According to William Chittick, little attention has been paid to the importance of imagination in Ibn Arabi.
-Before Ibn Arabi, imagination counted as one faculty among the senses, but Ibn Arabi tried to develop it conceptually.
+In Islamic philosophy before Ibn Arabi, imagination was counted as one faculty among the senses, but Ibn Arabi tried to develop it conceptually.
 He interpreted imagination as follows: all beings are images of real Being and non-being.
 In other words, all things have two dimensions, being and non-being.
-The universe and all other things counted as imagination which has a middle nature between sheer reality and utter nothingness.
-All things are considered as qualities and reflections of one thing in many ways.
-It refers to the theory of the unity of existence.
+The universe and all other things are counted as imagination, which has a middle nature between sheer reality and utter nothingness.
+All things are considered as qualities and reflections of one thing.
+This was known as the theory of unity of existence.